 Our tiny house trailers are designed with safety in mind.
 The last thing you want to do is build your house on a trailer that is either undersized or that does not allow for the house to be securely attached to it.
 Our trailers are built to the heavy-duty standards that tiny houses require and allow for the maximum number of connection points between the house and the trailer, ensuring that the two stay safely bonded together for the life of your home.

 Our trailers come ready to build on, requiring none of the prep that normally needs to be done on a standard equipment trailer.
 Best of all, they don’t cost any more than an equipment trailer.
+Simply stated, our trailers are the best trailer to build a tiny house on.

 A steel flange welded to the sides provides the perfect place to attach your tiny house to the trailer.
 It also reduces the amount that the house overhangs the sides of the trailer.